Keith-PVL/keithmcintosh.github.io/_posts/2016-03-15-cultural-earthquakes.md

 Deep breath.
 Deep breath!

-*beautiful tropical island, gentle waves lapping over toes* *SERENITY NOW*
+*Beautiful tropical island, gentle waves lapping over toes*, *SERENITY NOW.*

 America currently seems to me a bitter and demoralised country, hobbled with economic inequality, divided on issues of race and religion, and grappling with a shifting paradigm that Hanna Rosin calls '<a href="http://www.theatlantic.com/magazine/archive/2010/07/the-end-of-men/308135/">the end of men'</a>.
 The 'black swan' theory describes 'unexpected, unprecedented, cataclysmic events that overturn established ways of thinking. ' (Great article about that  <a href="http://www.politico.com/magazine/story/2016/01/donald-trump-2016-black-swan-213571">here</a>).